-(ii) the character, dimensions, or location of any
+(ii) the character, dimensions, or location of any improvement erected on the Land;

-(iii) the subdivision of land, of

-(iv) environmental protection;
+(iii) the subdivision of land; or (iv) environmental protection;

 or the effect of any violation of these laws, ordinances, or governmental regulations.
 This Exclusion 1(a) does not modify or limit the coverage provided under Covered Risk 5, 6, 13(c), 13(d), 14 or 16.